kube-logging/kube-logging.github.io/content/docs/whats-new/_index.md

 ### Timeout-based configuration checks

-Timeout based configuration checks are different from the normal method in that it starts a fluentd or syslog-ng instance without the dry-run or syntax-check flags, so that output plugins or destination drivers will actually try to establish connections and will fail if there are any issues with the credentials for example.
+Timeout-based configuration checks are different from the normal method: they start a Fluentd or syslog-ng instance without the dry-run or syntax-check flags, so output plugins or destination drivers actually try to establish connections and will fail if there are any issues , for example, with the credentials.

 Add the following to you `Logging` resource spec:
 ```yaml